JerilynFranz/python-env-bootstrap/README.rst

 So why not make it *one* step that does it all without making anyone think much about what is happening 'under the hood' to get there?

+But if you don't see it as a big thing, that's cool too :)